Skip to content

 Domain schema as the single source of truth

 You define your database schema and aggregate structure.
 The builder understands which operations each bounded context should expose.
-The domain model is the single source of truth for both code and contract.
+The domain model is the single source of truth for both code and API.

 STEP 2: GENERATE